 Man Born With No Legs Inspires

-Watch a short, inspiring video about a man born without legs and the tools he uses and adaptations he has made.
+Read a short, inspiring article about a man born without legs and the tools he uses and adaptations he has made.

 Activity 107: Designing an Energy Bar